uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-service-discovery/sc-oss.md

       instanceId: ${spring.application.name}:${server.port:8080}

 ```
 The expression for the `eureka.instance.metadataMap.instanceId` creates a unique `instanceId` when running locally.
 By default a client is registered with an `instanceId` that is equal to its hostname (i.e. only one service per host).
-Keep in mind this is just an ID is does not describe how reach a given service.
+Keep in mind this is just an ID, it does not describe how to reach a given service.

 Connectivity details are controlled via `hostname` and `nonSecurePort`.